shakefu/humbledb/docs/tutorial.rst

 check whether an attribute exists.

-When a document is inserted, its ``_id`` attribute is set to the created :class:`~bson.ObjectId`, if it wasn't already set.
+When a document is inserted, its ``_id`` attribute is set to the created :class:`~bson.objectid.ObjectId`, if it wasn't already set.

 ::